 The number of image paths in ImagePath defines how many images may be stored on the device.
 When posting an image to one of the URIs, the following HTML status codes may be returned, depending on success or failure:

-200 OK or 201 Created

-image file was successfully uploaded
+200 OK or 201 Created Image file was successfully uploaded

-401 Unauthorized

-attempted POST without authentication credentials at the ACTUATE access policy level attempted POST to a URI not included in ImagePath list
+401 Unauthorized Attempted POST without authentication credentials at the ACTUATE access policy level.

+404 Not Found Attempted POST to a URI not included in ImagePath list